-The technical support to expand the users base in EGI-ACE is mainly provided in T2.3.
-The main purpose of the user engagement activities in T2.3 is therefore twofold:
+The technical support to expand and serve the user base in EGI-ACE is mainly provided in T2.3.
+The main purpose of the user engagement activities in T2.3 is the following:

 - 1. Support the Data Spaces and the Early Adopters in the uptake of the EGI-ACE core services (infrastructure + platform) and support them in reaching scientific end users with the software as a service products. - 2.
-Reach new user communities that are underrepresented or not present in the current user landscape but have high potential for the exploitation of EGI-ACE services.
+Reach new user communities that are underrepresented or not present in the current user landscape but have high potential for the exploitation of EGI-ACE services. - 3.
+Enhance the user experience of the users that we already serve.